CodezPoet/code_examples/README.md

 d.
 Events Management

 Building a REST API for events management.
 Uses database and JSON when processing user created events and attendees.
 Data can be created, updated, and deleted.
-Authentication with Sanctum, authorization with Policies (or Gates optionally instead), (JWT) Tokens (setting, revoking), ques, route protection and rate limiting.
+Authentication with Sanctum, authorization with Policies (or Gates optionally instead), Tokens (setting, revoking), ques, route protection and rate limiting.
 Reminders of events are sent at a schedule to attendees using a custom Artisan Command and cron.
 Used Postman to test and browse Api.
 Uses Blade for templates and Tailwind for styling.

 e.
 Lifewire Polls